ChristianPanov/lwlog/README.md

 }
 ```
 ## Default logger
-The default logger is a logger object delievered to you by the library itself.\
+The default logger is a logger object delivered to you by the library itself.\
 It's registered in the logger registry, it's global, it has default configuration and is NOT thread-safe, sinks to stdout.\
 It's convenient if you just need the logging functionality, but don't want to create loggers by yourself.
 You can access it from everywhere in your application.
 ```cpp